ogonz007/neuron/README.md

 Strengths of this kind of pseudocode:
 <ol>
-  <li>This is great for communicating with non-programmers</li>
+  1. This is great for communicating with non-programmers
-  <li>It will allow you to think through your program and come up with your initial logic</li>
+  2. It will allow you to think through your program and come up with your initial logic
-  <li>When things are separated by lines it may indicate they should be an object (OOP)</li>
+  3. When things are separated by lines it may indicate they should be an object (OOP)
-  <li>Being separated by a line may also mean you should build a test for it and then create it (TDD)</li>
+  4. Being separated by a line may also mean you should build a test for it and then create it (TDD)
 </ol>

 Rules:
 <ol>
-  <li>Write so it is easy for others to understand</li>
+  1. Write so it is easy for others to understand
-  <li>Write so you can walk away from this project, pick it up another day and be able to understand your plan</li>
+  2. Write so you can walk away from this project, pick it up another day and be able to understand your plan
-  <li>Write related ideas without blank line between them, put blank lines between ideas that are less/not related</li>
+  3. Write related ideas without blank line between them, put blank lines between ideas that are less/not related
-  <li>Start your pseudocode with what your code is suppose to accomplish</li>
+  4. Start your pseudocode with what your code is suppose to accomplish
-  <li>Indent if using flow control (loops, if/else...)</li>
+  5. Indent if using flow control (loops, if/else...)
 </ol>

 ```